andrewcbuensalida/serverless-framework-dynamodb-typescript/README.md

 ////////////////////////////////////////
 if you do serverless deploy again before you serverless remove, it won't double the resources, it won't remove the existing resources, just the existing lambdas.
 It doesn't change the endpoint.

+//////////////////////////////////
+parameters are key values from cli or serverless.yml that are injected into other parts of serverless.yml, useful for secrets. variables are dynamic values inserted into serverless.yml. parameters is a type of variable.